mhamzanadeem/Info-sec-assignment-2/README.md

 You will build a **console-based, PKI-enabled Secure Chat System** in **Python**, demonstrating how cryptographic primitives combine to achieve:
 **Confidentiality, Integrity, Authenticity, and Non-Repudiation (CIANR)**.
 ## 🧩 Overview
-You are provided only with the **project skeleton and file hierarchy**.
-Each file contains docstrings and `TODO` markers describing what to implement Your task is to:
+You are provided only with the **project skeleton and file hierarchy** Each file contains docstrings and `TODO` markers describing what to implement Your task is to:
 - Implement the **application-layer protocol**.